microsoft/typespec/.chronus/changes/feature-object-literals-2024-3-16-10-38-3.md

   If a library had a decorator with `valueof` one of those types `numeric`, `int64`, `uint64`, `integer`, `float`, `decimal`, `decimal128`, `null` it used to marshall those as JS `number` and `NullType` for `null`.
 With the introduction of values we have a new marshalling logic which will marshall those numeric types as `Numeric` and the others will remain numbers. `null` will also get marshalled as `null`.

-  For now this is an opt-in behavior with a warning on decorators not opt-in having a parameter with a constraint from the list above.

   Example:
   ```tsp